Donairs, poutine, plantain, African stew, bannock and foods from many cultures are laid out on a large table.

 Content Highlights

-• Unique, thought-provoking artifacts.
+• Discover unique, thought-provoking artifacts.

-• Indigenous perspectives and diversity of representation.
+• Consider Indigenous perspectives and the diversity of representation.